dimslaev/interview-questions/react/define_react.md

 - useState - Returns a stateful value (with initialState), and a function to update it.
 - useEffect - Runs after the render is committed to the screen.
 Use cases include api calls, timers, loggers etc.
 - useLayoutEffect - Runs before browser paint.
 Used for visible DOM mutations, so that users don't perceive a visual inconsistency.
-- useContext - Returns the context of the nearest context provider.
+- useContext - Returns the context of a given context provider.
 Used to avoid passing props to deeply nested children.
 - useReducer - An alternative to useState.
 Returns the current state paired with a dispatch method.
 Use it to pass state along with method to to alter that state from a child component.
 - useMemo
 - useCallback